garysheng/faithwalk-os/poems/the-narrow-path.md

 Options glitter, promising the best,
 A thousand mirage doors that might have been;
-Their dazzle puts my faith to the test—
+Their dazzle puts my faith to test—
 Which path leads out, which deeper in?

 But here's the comfort I have found:
-He didn't leave us here alone
+He didn't leave me here alone
-To plant our lives in sacred ground—
+To plant my life in sacred ground—
 He shows which seeds should there be sown.

 He designed me with a purpose true,